LTDA-lab/t6server-public/README.md

 ./StartIW4MAdmin.sh

-You can manage your VPS files with "WinSCP" download version 6.1
+you can manage your server files and edit them, avoid using "nano" to edit your .bat , .cfg .. etc..
+"WinSCP" server files download version 6.1  .

 https://sourceforge.net/projects/winscp/files/WinSCP/